Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/bevel.rst

 Usage
 =====

-The *Bevel* tool works only on selected edges.
+The *Bevel* tool works only on selected edges with exactly two adjacent faces.
 It will recognize any edges included in a vertex or face selection as well, and perform the bevel the same as if those edges were explicitly selected.
 In "vertex only" mode, the *Bevel* tool works on selected vertices instead of edges.